 A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR Rx NSS subfield of the Common Info field of transmitted Basic Multi-Link element to dot11SupportedEMLMRRxNSS and the EMLMR Tx NSS subfield of the Common Info field of transmitted Basic Multi-Link element to dot11SupportedEMLMRTxNSS, which indicate MLD level capabilities.

-A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR Rx NSS subfield of the Common Info field of transmitted Basic Multi-Link element to dot11SupportedEMLMRRxNSS and the EMLMR Tx NSS subfield of the Common Info field of transmitted Basic Multi-Link element to dot11SupportedEMLMRTxNSS, which indicate MLD level capabilities.
+(#4704, 5671, 6216, 6778, 6883, 8358)A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall indicate the number of spatial streams Nss that a non-AP MLD supports for reception and transmission during EMLMR operation in the EMLMR Supported MCS And NSS Set subfield of the Common Info field of transmitted Basic ML element. (#2105, #2330)

+A STA affiliated with the non-AP MLD operating on any of EMLMR links shall not be a 20 MHz-Only non-AP EHT STA. (#2105, #2330)

+The supported rates, HT-MCS, VHT-MCS, and HE-MCS for a bandwidth and Nss shall be the same as the supported EHT-MCS for the corresponding bandwidth and Nss unless the corresponding MCS is not defined.
+If the MCS is not defined in the corresponding PHY amendment, the highest MCS support is implied. (#2105, #2330)

 If a non-AP MLD with dot11EHTEMLMROptionImplemented equal to true intends to switch EMLMR mode after multi-link setup, then a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 or 0 to enable or disable EMLMR mode, respectively.